Shwetraj1/Web_dev_Basics/README.md

-# CodSoft Web Development Internship Tasks
+# Web Development

 # Overview
-Welcome to my CodSoft Web Development Internship projects repository!
-During this internship, I worked on three main projects to enhance my web development skills.
+Welcome to my repo.
+I worked on three main projects to kickstart my web development skills as a beginner.
 These projects are:

 Calculator
 Portfolio